AntNLP/antnlp-tproj/README.md

-The hierarchy has been practiced in our previous projects, and it shows reasonable flexibility for the model development process (e.g, tunning hyperparameters, stacking different model components, integrating third-party libraries while keeping the projected separated).
+The hierarchy has been practiced in our previous projects, and it shows reasonable flexibility for the model development process (e.g, tunning hyperparameters, stacking different model components, integrating third-party libraries while keeping the project separated).

 ## Overview